 Effective plant health management is critical for improving the productivity, sustainability, and resilience of agrifood systems.
 Yet, smallholder farmers, especially in low- and middle-income countries, continue to struggle against plant pests and diseases.
 Each year, these threats cause 10–40% losses to major food crops, costing the global economy US$220 billion.
 Recent analyses show that the highest losses due to pests and diseases are associated with food-deficit regions with fast-growing populations.

 Diagnostic capacity, global-scale surveillance data, risk forecasting and rapid response and management systems for major pests and diseases are still lacking.
-Inadequate knowledge and access to climate-smart control options is often leaving smallholders and marginalized communities poorly equipped to respond to biotic threats.
+Inadequate knowledge and access to climate-smart control options often leaves smallholders and marginalized communities poorly equipped to respond to biotic threats.
 Environmental effects of toxic pesticides, mycotoxin exposure, and acute unintentional pesticide poisoning are major concerns globally.
 And despite scientifically sound principles, integrated disease and pest management continues to have low adoption rates worldwide.

 This Initiative aims to protect agriculture-based economies of low- and middle-income countries in Africa, Asia and Latin America from devastating pest incursions and disease outbreaks by developing, validating and deploying inclusive innovations, and by leveraging and building viable networks across an array of national, regional and global institutions.

 This objective will be achieved by:

 - Bridging knowledge gaps and networks for plant health threat identification and characterization, focusing on strengthening the diagnostic and surveillance capacity of national plant protection organizations and national agricultural research and extension systems, and facilitating knowledge exchange on pests and diseases.